idvorkin/idvorkin.github.io/_d/90days.md

 - Learning new skills and cultures is slow, be gentle on yourself.
 - Amazon is a very different culture from Microsoft.
 Sometimes I don't even realize I'm swimming against the current.

+#### My personal learnings joining Facebook

+_Sadly I didn't write them down at the time, so this is from fuzzy memory_

+My transition to Meta was much easier, because I now understood that culture and physics are different, and that problems had many solutions.

+Some things i wisely came in doing differently:

+- Instead of asking for the solution I'd seen in Amazon or Microsoft, I described the problem I was seeing and asked what word we used to describe it, and how we solved it.

+Some feedback I got:

+- "Igor - if your team wanted to work at Amazon, they'd have joined Amazon"
+  - E.g. I tended to say "This is a solved problem, At Amazon this is how it worked and was better", I switched to "Do we think this is a problem?
+Great some things I've seen successful in previous lives where XYZ".
+- "Igor - relax about planning, this will change, and we'll adapt"
+  - E.g. you're expecting the rigor and conseqeunces of the AMZN planning process, that's not how it works here.

 ### 2. Accelerate Your Learning

 You need to plan to learn.
 Just like planning a project, This means in advance figuring out what the important questions are, and how you can best answer them.
 It's rare to think systematically about your learning, and to approach it systematically.
 It's also rare to do this in projects, and that's a good cause for mistakes.